tjingboem/UDOs/README.md

 # UDOs

-Library of Csound UDO code
+Library of Csound UDO code and example Csound csd.

 by Menno Knevel